 Two presidents.
 Huge protests.
-Trump saber rattling.
+Trump saber-rattling.
 An expert explains what's happening in Venezuela.

-Thousands of protesters took to the streets of Venezuela’s capital, Caracas, on Wednesday to demand the country’s long-time president, Nicolás Maduro, step down.
-They were led by Juan Guaidó, a previously little-known politician who has reenergized the Venezuelan opposition, challenging Maduro’s rule as unconstitutional.
+Thousands of protesters took to the streets of Venezuela’s capital, Caracas, on Wednesday to demand that the country’s longtime president, Nicolás Maduro, step down.
+They were led by Juan Guaidó, a previously little-known politician who has reenergized the Venezuelan opposition by challenging Maduro’s rule as unconstitutional.
 The protests come after four years of economic collapse and massive inflation, during which millions have fled the country.
-Those who remain face widespread hunger and shortages of medicine and other necessities
+Those who remain face widespread hunger and shortages of medicine and other necessities.

-Despite deteriorating conditions, the dictator was granted a second 6-year term when he was reelected in a widely-disputed election last May.
+Despite deteriorating conditions, the dictator was granted a second six-year term when he was reelected in a widely disputed election in May.
 Now, opposition leader Guaidó is leading the anti-Maduro movement, claiming that the election was rigged.
 As head of the National Assembly, the country’s legislative body, Guaidó has asserted that without a legitimate leader, the constitution puts him in charge of the country.

 On Wednesday, President Donald Trump recognized Guaidó as the country’s rightful head of state.
-He was quickly joined by other countries including Canada, the United Kingdom, Argentina, Brazil, Colombia and Panama.
-Meanwhile, Russia, China, Turkey and Syria issued strong statements in support of Maduro.
-When asked whether a military intervention by the US was being considered, President Trump said, “We’re not considering anything, but all options on the table.”
-In response, President Vladimir Putin warned against “destructive interference” in Venezuela, calling it “a catastrophic scenario.”
+He was quickly joined by other countries including Canada, the United Kingdom, Argentina, Brazil, Colombia, and Panama.
+Meanwhile, Russia, China, Turkey, and Syria issued strong statements in support of Maduro.
+When asked whether a military intervention by the US was being considered, Trump said, “We’re not considering anything, but all options on the table.”
+In response, Russian President Vladimir Putin warned against “destructive interference” in Venezuela, calling it “a catastrophic scenario.”

-“It raises the stakes,” said Dr Jennifer McCoy, a political science professor at Georgia State University and co-author of International Mediation in Venezuela.
+“It raises the stakes,” said Dr. Jennifer McCoy, a political science professor at Georgia State University and co-author of International Mediation in Venezuela.
 “At this point, with two people claiming to be president—one side with the military and the other with the people—it’s a very fragile and volatile situation.”

-We spoke to Dr McCoy to find out what might be next for Venezuela.
+We spoke to McCoy to find out what might be next for Venezuela.

 Mother Jones: Why are we seeing these protests?

 Jennifer McCoy: This young politician, Juan Guaidó, has burst on the scene.
 He was just elected in Venezuela’s National Assembly, and he’s there by chance because the more senior members of his party are all in exile or under house arrest.
 Nobody had heard of him before.
 He’s a great speaker, and he’s really inspired people.
-Until Wednesday, he had been being very prudent, saying he was prepared to become interim president of Venezuela, if he had the support of the people and of the military.
+Until Wednesday, he had been being very prudent, saying he was prepared to become interim president of Venezuela if he had the support of the people and of the military.
 But he had not asserted that he was the interim president.

-But on Wednesday, as these big marches were happening, Guaidó surprised even some of his own coalition members by being sworn in as interim president of Venezuela, at the same time as the US and other countries recognized him as interim president.
-So now there’s a huge constitutional and political crisis in Venezuela.
+But on Wednesday, as these big marches were happening, Guaidó surprised even some of his own coalition members by being sworn in as interim president of Venezuela, at the same time as the United States and other countries recognized him as interim president.
+So now, there’s a huge constitutional and political crisis in Venezuela.
 Where will the military go, between Maduro and Guaidó?
 Where will the people go?
 What will happen next?

 MJ: How long has this been building?